lachlan-waugh/6447/slides/content/week8.md

 ---

-### Free chunks
+### free chunks
 {{% section %}}
-> A bunch of other metadata
+> a bunch of other metadata

-* Size of the previous chunk
+* size of the previous chunk
-* A pointer to the next / previous chunk
+* a pointer to the next / previous chunk
 * basically just a look of *control* characters
 * etc